Shane's Rib Shack: Growth

 Shane's Rib Shack became one of the nation's fastest growing fast casual BBQ restaurants in its first five years of business, as it grew from two locations in 2004 to 85 locations in 2008.

 Locations

-As of January 2016, Shane's Rib Shack has a total of 74 locations, in Alabama, Arizona, Florida, Georgia, Louisiana, New York, North Carolina, South Carolina, Tennessee, and Virginia.
-There are no locations outside of the United States.
+As of January 2024, Shane's Rib Shack has a total of 54 locations, in Alabama, Arizona, Florida, Georgia, Louisiana, North Carolina, South Carolina and Tennessee.
+As of October 2024, there a total of 39 locations.